- The const keywords in C++

 Before any further explanation, I want to define some terminologies first.

-Immutable: after creation, value cannot be changed during and after running.
+Immutable: value cannot be changed once created.

 From the above definition, we can also see that: